-- Leigh Academy Bexley is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and students.
-Further information can be found in our online safety policy. - Leigh Academy Bexley will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Phil Wilson, a member of the senior leadership team and Robert McBeth, governor, are responsible for ensuring that our Academy has met the DfE cyber security standards for schools and colleges.
+- Leigh Academy Bexley is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and students. - Leigh Academy Bexley will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies and maintain a running record of checks. - Phil Wilson, a member of the senior leadership team and Robert McBeth, governor, are responsible for ensuring that our Academy has met the DfE cyber security standards for schools and colleges.